powsybl/powsybl-core/docs/grid_exchange_formats/going_further/datasources.md

 `ZstdDirectoryDataSource`.

 `DirectoryDataSource` integrates the notions of base name and data extension:
 - The base name is used to facilitate the access to files that all start with the same String.
-For example, `foo` would be a good base name if your files are `foo.xiidm`, `foo_bar.xiidm`, `foo_mapping.csv`, etc.
+For example, `network` would be a good base name if your files are `network.xiidm`, `network_reduced.xiidm`, `network_mapping.csv`, etc.
 - The data extension is the last extension of your files, excluding the compression extension if they have one.
-It usually corresponds to the data format extension: `csv`, `xml`, `json`, `xiidm`, etc. This extension is mainly used to identify the files to use in the datasource, for example when importing networks using the Importers implemented in powsybl.
+It usually corresponds to the data format extension: `csv`, `xml`, `json`, `xiidm`, etc. This extension is mainly used to disambiguate the files to use in the datasource, for example when you have files that differ only by the data extension (e.g. `network.xiidm` and `network.xml` in the same folder representing two different networks).

-Even if `DirectoryDataSource` integrates the notions of base name and data extension, you still have the possibility to use files that do not correspond to the base name and data extension by directly providing their names, excluding the compression extension.
+Even if `DirectoryDataSource` integrates the notions of base name and data extension in the methods with `(String suffix, String ext)` as parameters, you still have the possibility to use files that do not correspond to the base name and data extension by using the methods with `(String filename)` as parameter, excluding the compression extension if there is one.

 (archivedatasources)=
 ### Archive DataSource